ct-js/docs.ctjs.rocks/docs/migration-1to2.md

 `ct.camera.uiToGameCoord`, `ct.camera.gameToUiCoord`, and all `ct.camera.get(XY)Corner` do the same as well as they are dependant on these methods.

+## `ct.place` changed to be both more efficient and easy to use

+1. `ct.place.occupied`, `ct.place.free` now work both for copies and tiles, so you need just them instead of adding an additional `ct.place.tile` check.
+Additionally, all the tracing functions now work with tiles as well.
+2. The `multiple` argument was removed from `ct.place.meet` and `ct.place.occupied`.
+Instead, there are now methods `ct.place.meetMultiple` and `ct.place.occupiedMultiple`, to make code more readable.
+You may need to rewrite some code to make it work for multiple copies again.
+3. `ct.place.tile` is renamed to `ct.place.tiles`, and is accompanied with `ct.place.copies`.
+4. Additionally, `ct.place` now supports and respects collision shapes of tiles.
+It is currently of little use with large tilesets, but you can now have individual tiles of circular and other shapes!

+See the new docs for ct.place in your ct.js' side panel.

 ## Default `ct.sound` is now a catmod

 Usually it won't cause any issues, but in case you have errors from ct.res about no sound systems, turn one of the sound catmods on in your project's settings.